 Certified Nurse Anesthetist

-Our client slowly titrated IV Propofol for the procedure.
+The CRNA slowly titrated IV Propofol for the procedure.
 However, two minutes after the procedure started, the patient stopped breathing.
 Despite resuscitation efforts, Patient X went into cardiac arrest.
-Medical personnel were able to temporarily revive Patient X’s heart, but unfortunately, brain damage had already occurred.
+Medical personnel were able to temporarily revive Patient X’s heart, but brain damage had already occurred.
 Patient X suffered two more cardiac arrests before ultimately expiring.

-An investigation was opened against our client by the Department of Health at which point, our client contacted Chapman Law Group.
-CLG had the case reviewed by a CRNA expert witness who found that despite Patient X’s untimely death, our client had met the standard of care.
-Moreover, in CLG’s review of the materials from the related civil lawsuit, it was determined that Patient X did not have the required clearance from her cardiologist to undergo the procedure.
+An investigation was opened against the CRNA by the Department of Health (DOH), at which point the CRNA contacted us at Chapman Law Group.
+We had the case reviewed by a CRNA expert witness who found that, despite Patient X’s untimely death, our client had met the standard of care.
+Moreover, in our review of the materials from the related civil lawsuit, it was determined that Patient X did not have the required clearance from her cardiologist to undergo the procedure.
 However, at the time of the procedure, this information was unknown.

-Chapman Law Group submitted a response to the Department detailing the events and our client’s involvement, along with a copy of the expert witness’ opinion.
+We at Chapman Law Group submitted a response to the DOH detailing the events and our client’s involvement, along with a copy of the expert witness’ opinion.
 The Probable Cause Panel considered this evidence and dismissed the case against our client.